alperkan1/BATTEL-SHIP-PJ3-/README.md

 #### As a first time user, I want to be able to enter my guess easily.

-on the termnial it will inform you how to enter your guess.
+On the termnial it will inform you how to enter your guess.

 | Element | Aim | Result |
 | ------- | ----|----------|